 Mood Disorders.
 Almost one in ten people aged eighteen or older have a mood disorder.
 Mood disorders involve persistent feelings of sadness, or feelings that fluctuate between extreme happiness and extreme sadness.
 Mood disorders include:

 - Depression.
-Approximately 25% of women and 15% of men will suffer from depression at some point in their lives.
+Approximately 17.3 million people in the US — 7.1% of adults — suffered from one or more major depressive episodes in the last year.
 Depression is characterized by sadness and lack of usual enjoyment that continue for two weeks or longer.
 Grief and sadness related to a change in life circumstances are different from depression, which doesn’t improve in response to external events

 - Bipolar disorder.
 Bipolar disorder affects approximately six million adults in the US, and impacts men and women equally.
 The disorder is characterized by severe fluctuations in mood, behavior, and thought patterns.
 Fluctuations can last from a few hours to several months, and may be affected seasonal and light changes